16 June 2016

 British postcard, no. 114.
 Photo: British International Pictures.

-Upperclass Twit
+Upperclass twit

-David Absolom observes: "Claude Hulbert had a face for comedy - long, wide eyed, and jug eared.
+David Absolom observes: "Claude Hulbert had a face for comedy - long, wide-eyed, and jug-eared.
 That coupled with his sweet demeanour made him the king of the posh idiots."
-In 1935 he played the lead of Henry Pennyfeather in Hello Sweetheart (Monty Banks, 1935), a comedy co-starring Gregory Ratoff and Jane Carr.

-It was a comedy about a naive farmer who looses all to perfidious grifters who convince him to invest in their film and halfway dump him.
+It was a comedy about a naive farmer who loses all to perfidious grifters who convince him to invest in their film and halfway dump him.
 The farmer though manages to finish the film himself, turning it into a comedy and creating a big success.
 It is said to have been his most successful solo film of the mid-1930s, but it is now sadly a lost film.

-Wikipedia: ‘like most of Hulbert's starring comedies, however, its ambition was strictly small-scale; it seemed that British studios simply didn't see him as a major star.’
+Wikipedia: ‘Like most of Hulbert's starring comedies, however, its ambition was strictly small-scale; it seemed that British studios simply didn't see him as a major star.’
 His budgets were always limited too, reducing most of his output to a kind of B-movies.

-Still, Hulbert had interesting partners in his films, such as Douglas Fairbanks jr. and Laura LaPlante in Man of the Moment (Monty Banks, 1935).
+Still, Hulbert had interesting partners in his films, such as Douglas Fairbanks Jr. and Laura LaPlante in Man of the Moment (Monty Banks, 1935).
 Hulbert’s film career got a boost with Wolf's Clothing (Andrew Marton, 1936), in which he starred as the upper-clas twit Ambrose Girling who is a lookalike of a notorious assassin.
 Hulbert’s female costar was Lilli Palmer, in one of her first roles in Britain.

 Claude Hulbert